 What do we mean by governmental roles in low- and middle-income countries (LMICs)?

 By governmental roles in LMICs, we mean careers within a country’s civil service.
-There’s a huge range of role types and different career trajectories within this path; because governments perform so many functions, the responsibilities of civil servants can be extremely diverse.
+There’s a wide range of role types and career trajectories within this path.
+Because governments perform so many functions, the responsibilities of civil servants can be extremely diverse.

 Many civil servants enter directly after an undergraduate degree, particularly for national-level roles.
-However, it’s also possible to make a lateral entry into the civil service from other careers – though how feasible this is varies a lot by country.
+It’s also possible to make a lateral entry into the civil service from other careers, though how common this is varies a lot by country.

 How promising is this path?

-Our headline conclusion is that governmental careers in LMICs can have a high impact, especially if you are both a good personal fit and are motivated to pursue the most impactful opportunities within government.
+Our headline conclusion is that governmental careers in LMICs can offer a great opportunity for improving people’s lives, especially if you are both a good personal fit and are motivated to pursue the most impactful opportunities within government.
 Some governmental roles can grant huge leverage over pressing problems, many of which particularly afflict LMICs.

 However, as with many other careers, the amount of impact a civil servant can have will depend significantly on a number of factors which vary across countries, departments, and cause areas.
 We’ll go into more detail later, but a few important factors include:

-• Whether you’ll be able to direct your career trajectory towards roles which work on promising cause areas.
+- Whether you’ll be able to direct your career trajectory towards roles that focus on important cause areas.

-• Whether you can join a team within government with particularly talented colleagues and competent management.
+- Whether you can join a team in a government agency or department with particularly talented colleagues and competent management.

 Most of these successes are attributed to civil services as a whole rather than any one individual within them.
 But it’s important to remember that behind each of these collective successes is a team of individuals.
 And, often, there are fewer people influencing the big decisions than you might think.